eigenbrot/eigenbrot.github.io/_posts/2016-12-17-HeavenHell.md

 In any case, I was soon back on US 163 heading towards Monument Valley.
 The weather was stern, but so far not actually that bad.
-In fact, the rapidly shifting clouds made the famous monuments quite striking in away that was not possible with direct sun alone.
+In fact, the rapidly shifting clouds made the famous monuments quite striking in a way that was not possible with direct sun alone.
 I didn't actually "go" to Monument Valley, but from the road I think I got enough views to have a sense of the place.
-What's more, I was still on a high from the [Valley of the Gods]({{ site.url }}{{ site.baseurl }}/posts/2016-12-16-VotG) and didn't feeling like visiting a touristy area.
+What's more, I was still on a high from the [Valley of the Gods]({{ site.url }}{{
+site.baseurl }}/posts/2016-12-16-VotG) and didn't feeling like
+visiting a touristy area.
 Soon after Monument Valley I entered Arizona, and as I left Utah behind I couldn't help but think that I was leaving some sort heaven.

 <figure class='align-right' style='width:50%'>
   <a href="{{ site.url }}{{ site.baseurl }}/images/posts/HH-3.jpg">